Burning Bright (film)

-Burning Bright is a 2010 horror thriller film directed by Carlos Brooks and starring Briana Evigan, Garret Dillahunt, Meat Loaf, and Charlie Tahan.
+Burning Bright is a 2010 American horror thriller film directed by Carlos Brooks and starring Briana Evigan, Charlie Tahan, Garret Dillahunt, and Meat Loaf.
 The film depicts the attempts of a young woman and her younger autistic brother to ward off a hungry tiger trapped in a house with them during a hurricane.
-Released on August 17, 2010, the film is distributed by Lionsgate.
+Distributed by Lionsgate, the film was released straight-to-DVD on August 17, 2010.

 Plot

-With plans to open a safari park from home, John Gaveneau buys a bengal tiger from a travelling circus.
+With plans to open a safari park from home, John Gaveneau buys a Bengal tiger named Lucifer from a travelling circus.
 Meanwhile, his stepdaughter, Kelly Taylor, takes her autistic younger brother, Tom, to a special hospital to be cared for while she is away at college.
 However, Kelly's payment is rejected due to insufficient funds and, after contacting the bank, she learns John withdrew all the money to pay for the tiger.

-After bringing the tiger home, John instructs his workers to board up the house in preparation for an approaching hurricane.
-Kelly confronts him about the money, claiming their late mother, who had committed suicide, would want it to be used for Tom's care, but John refuses to return it, justifying that there was no official will.
+After bringing Lucifer home, John instructs his workers to board up the house in preparation for an approaching hurricane.
+Kelly confronts him about the money, claiming their late mother, who had committed suicide, would want it to be used for Tom's care, but John refuses to return Lucifer, justifying that there was no official will.
 He tries to assure Kelly she can still leave Tom in his care.
 Kelly fails to defer from college for the third time and is warned by her professor that her scholarship will be given to someone else if she doesn't start that semester.

-During the night, an unseen person releases the tiger from its cage, letting it loose in the house, before the front door is boarded shut.
+During the night, an unseen person releases Lucifer from his cage, letting him loose in the house, before the front door is boarded shut.
 Kelly wakes early the following morning and finds a note from John in the kitchen claiming to be at the store.
-Upon returning upstairs, Kelly hears noises and spots the tiger crossing the foyer beneath her.
+Upon returning upstairs, Kelly hears noises and spots Lucifer crossing the foyer beneath her.
 Panicked, she retreats to Tom's room but finds his bed empty.
-After discovering the house is boarded up, she realises she left her cell phone in her jeans in the laundry room.
+After discovering the house is boarded up, she realizes she left her cell phone in her jeans in the laundry room.

 Kelly sneaks downstairs to the laundry room and attempts to call 911, but is greeted by an automated message informing her of a high volume of calls due to the ongoing hurricane.
 She then tries to contact John, who is at a bar getting drunk.
-Following several close encounters with the animal, Kelly returns to the laundry room; she narrowly escapes by climbing up the chute.
+Following several close encounters with Lucifer, Kelly returns to the laundry room; she narrowly escapes by climbing up the chute.
 She finds Tom and struggles to protect him due to his hypersensitivities and meltdowns.
-The tiger follows them into the master bedroom, where Kelly fails to contact help with the computer, and they both hide under the bed after Kelly spills perfume to mask their scent, but they are still attacked and barely escape.
+Lucifer follows them into the master bedroom, where Kelly fails to contact help with the computer, and they both hide under the bed after Kelly spills perfume to mask their scent, but they are still attacked and barely escape.